-The centre (including St Peter's Retail Park) was dominated by retail as shops made up 41.3% of all occupied ground floor units.
-26 businesses had come into, or moved within the town centre.
+The centre (including St Peter's Retail Park) was dominated by retail as shops made up 40.3% of all occupied ground floor units.
+43 businesses had come into, or moved within the town centre.

-The vacancy rate was 13.0% which equates to 71 properties.
-These vacancies seem to be fairly spread out around the town centre although many are located on West Gate, Regent Street, and also within the White Hart area of the town centre.
+The vacancy rate was 12.9% which equates to 70 properties.
+These vacancies seem to be fairly spread out around the town centre although many are located within the White Hart area of the town centre.